AlexChido/VallinRomo_CSCI2270_FinalProject/README.md

 I don't know why am I even explaining this one, but just in case. after pressing "11" and ENTER, you will have a very friendly goodbye message, and the program will end.
 So you will most likely select this option if you are done with your probabilities.

+C) Dependencies:
+This program runs only on built-in C++ libraries, so you will not need to install anything else in order to run it appropriately.
+As long as you have the complete set of libraries that C++ has, then you should be totally fine while running it.

+D) System Requirements:
+This program should have no problem running in on Linux, Windows or Mac.
+The only requirement is that you should have some kind of platform that enables you to compile and run C++ files (.cpp).

+E) Group Members:
+This is a list of the members of the team:

+1.- Lauren McIntire
+2.- Cody Towstik
+3.- Alejandro Vallin Romo

+F) Contributors:
+We haven't had any other contributors so far.

+G) Open Isues/Bugs:
+We shall see.